yining1023/Machine-Learning-for-Physical-Computing/Examples/ServoMotor/README.md

 1. Connect the circuit, make sure to connect Arduino's D9 pin to the servo pulse pin
 <img src="https://www.arduino.cc/en/uploads/Tutorial/sweep_schem.png" alt="servo-circuit3" width="500px">

-2. Open Arduino IDE, install the latest version of the Servo library, you can search for the library under "Tools - Manage Libraries"
+2. Open Arduino IDE, install the latest version of the Servo library, you can search for the library under "Tools - Manage Libraries".
+Make sure you are using the latest version of the library, the library was updated to support this board.

 3. Open to Sweep example, go to "Files - Examples - Servo - Sweep"